MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ### Assign licenses for additional users (optional)<a name="licenses"></a>

-If you want to share Guides with other users in your organization, you’ll need to assign licenses for users in the Microsoft 365 Admin Center or [Partner Center](https://docs.microsoft.com/en-us/partner-center/).
+If you're an administrator, and you want to share Guides with other users in your organization, you’ll need to assign licenses for users in the Microsoft 365 Admin Center or [Partner Center](https://docs.microsoft.com/en-us/partner-center/).
 Each user you assign a license to will need an Azure Active Directory (Azure AD) account.

 1. In the Microsoft 365 Admin Center, under **Billing** in the left navigation, select **Subscriptions**, and then select **Assign to users.**